 Finally, although I have been speaking specifically in the context of debates, you really should apply this to your own views (regardless of which side of a topic you stand on).
 Think through your arguments and make sure that you can provide proper evidence from high-quality sources to back up each component of your reasoning.
 Seek out your assumptions, test them against the evidence, and if they cannot be verified or strongly supported, reject them.
 Admitting that, “I don’t know” is far, far better than insisting that you do know, when in fact you are simply making an assumption.

 Note: I fully expect someone to read this and say, “but we use assumptions all of the time in our daily lives and they are useful.”
 That is true, but it is irrelevant for several reasons.
 First, the assumptions that we make in our daily lives are very often flawed and frequently get us into trouble.
 They are, in fact, unreliable, which is why they aren’t valid substitutes for evidence and can’t be used in scientific debates.
 Second, many of the things in daily life that we often call “assumptions” are actually evidence based conclusions.
-For example, if my PhD adviser emails me and asks me to meet him in his office at 3:00, I am going to “assume” that he means 3:00PM, but that is not really an assumption (at least not in the way that I have been using the word in this post).
+For example, if my PhD adviser emails me and asks me to meet them in their office at 3:00, I am going to “assume” that they mean 3:00PM, but that is not really an assumption (at least not in the way that I have been using the word in this post).
 Rather, it is a probabilistic conclusion based on evidence.
 I say that, because every single time that my adviser has ever asked to meet with me, it has been a meeting during daylight hours.
-Thus, there is no rational reason to think that he actually means 3:00AM.
+Thus, there is no rational reason to think that they actually meant 3:00AM.
 Situations like that are clearly extremely different from creating conspiracy theories or assuming corruption just because you don’t like what a scientist published.